 INSPIRE Magazine

-We are delighted to introduce Luminesce Alliance as a new member to the vibrant Research Australia alliance.
+We are delighted to introduce CQ University, OCRF and Shake It Up Foundation as three new members to the vibrant Research Australia alliance.

 Our special thanks go to all our contributors to this issue:

-We also wish to say a special thank you to The Hon Kristina Keneally, Chief Executive Officer of the Sydney Children’s Hospitals Foundation, for her contribution to this edition by writing her thoughts about the power of philanthropy and how it can fast-track transformative care to change the lives of sick kids in The Last Word.
+We also wish to say a special thank you to Professor Steve Wesselingh, Chief Executive Officer of The National Health and Medical Research Council, for his contribution to this edition by writing his thoughts about the important role of health and medical research for addressing the challenges posed by our rapidly changing climate in The Last Word.

 Thank you to the members who shared their health and medical research work with us in this issue.
 We constantly use INSPIRE as a showcase; your stories are evidence of the vibrant and exceptional health and medical research and innovation community we are so lucky to have in Australia!